jxub/barrel_ex_http/README.md

 # BarrelEx
 ## Elixir bindings for the BarrelDB API

-Currently, only bindings to the REST API are supported.
+This package contains the Elixir bindings to the REST API.
-Bindings directly to Erlang are pending to be done at the moment.
+Bindings directly to Erlang code can be found [here](https://gitlab.com/barrel-db/Clients/barrel_ex).

 ## Usage